-In this post, we’ll define what makes a website “bad” and look at some examples so you can avoid these mistakes in your own designs.
+In this post, we'll define what makes a website "bad" and look at some examples so you can avoid these mistakes in your designs.
+We’ve also included some tips for avoiding bad website design so you can create the best website for your business.

-A cluttered layout, hidden navigation menu, lack of color contrast, non-responsive design, and inconsistent typefaces are just a few characteristics that might make a website design bad.
-The defining characteristic of a bad website design is lack of user-centricity.
+There are six things bad websites have in common.
+A cluttered layout, hidden navigation menu, lack of color contrast, non-responsive design, and inconsistent typefaces are a few hallmarks of bad website design.
+Still, the main issue with sites with poor design is a lack of user-centricity.

-Website engagement metrics, like average time on page and bounce rate, can provide insights into your website’s user centricity by telling you where your visitors tend to go on your website, for how long, how often, and how they arrived on your website.
+But, how can you tell if your website suffers from poor design?
+Website engagement metrics, like average time on page and bounce rate, can provide insights into user centricity by telling you where your visitors tend to go on your website, for how long, how often, and where the source they came from.
+You can use this information to get a better understanding of what your website’s user experience is like.

-Another way to get a better sense of what makes a website design “bad" is by looking at examples.
-Let's take a look at some website designs below and explain what they got wrong.
+Another way to get a sense of what bad website design looks like is by checking out some examples.
+So let's look at some website designs below and explain what went wrong.

 Examples of Bad Website Design